 Items included in the financial statements of the Company are measured using its functional currency.
 Functional currency is the currency of the primary economic environment in which the Company operates.

 2.2 Adoption of New and Amended PFRS

-(a) Effective in 2016 that is Relevant to the Company
+(a) Effective in 2018 that are Relevant to the Company